Easy way to make a codebook in R

 ## # ... with 591 more rows

-In R you can also see the data in a nicer way that is also easy to search using View().
+Hopefully that will create the codebook you want.
+Next you can also see the data in a nicer way that makes it also easier to search variables using View().

 # for searchable view